- Sermon Notes

 Genesis 6:22, Thus Noah did; according to all that God had commanded him, so he did.

 APPL – Up to this point Moses had been going through the motions.

-• But now he was in the game with his eyes fixed on the Lord, not fear.
+- Sure, he was 80 years old, but now his eyes were fixed on the LORD, not fear.